What is Privileged Account Management (PAM) ?

 Like any privilege, a privileged account should only be extended to trusted people.
 You only give accounts with “root” privileges (like the ability to change system configurations, install software, change user accounts, or access secure data) to those that you trust.
 However, as the old saying goes, you should “trust but verify”.

 Doing all this manually, depending on the size and complexity of your organization, is either time-consuming or impossible.
+This is where implementing a comprehensive PAM platform becomes essential for organizations of any significant size.

 The larger and more complex your organization’s IT systems are; the more privileged users you have.
 Privileged users can be employees or contractors, remote or local, human or automated.